szczyglis-dev/py-gpt/privacy-policy.md

 The only data sent to the application server during its use is the version of your application sent during the update check that takes place when the application is launched.

-Data sent by the user through the application using OpenAI's APIs is processed only by OpenAI and its privacy policy applies during this process:
+Data sent by the user to OpenAI servers through the application using OpenAI's APIs is processed only by OpenAI and its privacy policy applies during this process:

 **OpenAI Privacy Policy:**
 https://openai.com/policies/privacy-policy